ayush-razorpay/rzp-cli/README.md

 ## The Rzp-Cli helps you build, test, and manage your Razorpay integration right from the terminal.

-With the Rzp-Cli CLI, you can:
+With the Rzp-Cli, you can:

 * Securely test webhooks without relying on third-party tunneling software and added hassel of setting them up.
 * Trigger new or Replay webhook events to easily test your integration.